 4. Safety Switches

-Now here’s something most people do think of when it comes to electrical protection: Safety Switches
+Now here’s something most people do think of when it comes to electrical protection: Safety Switches.
+According to worksafeqld:

 ‘Safety switches monitor the flow of electricity through a circuit and turn off the power in a fraction of a second if a leakage of current is detected.
 Safety switches provide personal protection against electric shock.’

 Put simply – they ensure protection for power users within a residence.
 But did you know that your safety switch actually needs to be checked in order to maintain peak performance?
 Here’s what Scott had to say on safety switches:

 The problem is and what people don’t realise is that they’re relying on something mechanical in their switchboard that no one ever checks.
 And that event, when it happens, and it happens to everyone, you know.
 People edge through the cord or they leave an extension lead in the water, or whatever, it happens all the time, and people just go, “Oh, yeah.
 The safety switch has tripped,” and they keep on going… It happens all the time.
 “Ah, yeah.
 My safety switch is just tripping flat out.
 It won’t reset.
 It must be broken.”
 And 99% percent of the time we get there and we say,

 “Actually, your microwave is ruined and that switch actually saved your life,” and you throw the microwave away.
 And people go, “Oh, cool.
 Yeah, sweet.
 I get a new microwave.”
 They don’t think, “Oh, hang on.
 I probably nearly died.”